DavidLanders95/NeuralMagFork/CONTRIBUTING.md

 We use `pytest` for running our tests.
 Here are a few guidelines to help you contribute effectively:

 #### Writing Tests
-- **Types of Tests**: You are encouraged to write unit tests, integration tests, and standard problems. tests.
+- **Types of Tests**: You are encouraged to write unit tests, integration tests, and system tests (such as well known standard problems).
 - **Naming Conventions**: Follow Python's typical naming conventions for test files (e.g., `test_feature.py`) and use descriptive test function names.
 Please also place the files in the relevant testing folder.
 - **New Features**: All new features should be accompanied by corresponding tests that validate both the functionality and integration of the new feature.